 Breakdown of the Amish Village Grounds Tour

-Recommendation – When you first arrive, before heading out on to the main grounds, do the short tour of the Amish House.
+Recommendation – When you first arrive, before heading out onto the main grounds, do the short tour of the Amish House.
 It’s included in your entrance fee and really gives you a good background about these humble people.
-And the best part, it’s no more than 15 minutes which is a good enough time for even the youngest of kids to get into the tour.
-My four year was really enjoying it to my sheer surprise.
+And the best part, it’s no more than 15 minutes, which is a good enough time for even the youngest of kids to get into the tour.
+My four years was really enjoying to my sheer surprise.
 I was resisting it a bit, but he was awesome.

 The Amish House and Village-Fun Facts and Photos

 The Kitchen – this is the most important room in the house.
-And during the winter the warmest since they don’t have central heat.
+And the winter is the warmest since they don’t have central heat.